Home Decluttering Hacks for Messy People

 I have found that I am more likely to do things by breaking big projects down into small and simple steps.
 And that is exactly how I approach cleaning.

 I used to clean my home one day a week, usually on a Saturday, and that pretty much killed the only family fun day we had planned.
-Now, however, I break that one big cleaning job up into rooms.
+Spending an entire Saturday cleaning floors and doing laundry is not an enjoyable way to spend the day.

-Breaking things down is the very best way to get things done, especially if you are a messy person.
-Big jobs are overwhelming, whereas small steps are completely doable.
+Breaking things down so you only need 20 minutes is perfect for a person who is messy and hates to clean.
+Big jobs are overwhelming, whereas small tasks are completely doable.

 cleaning the outside of a kitchen refrigerator copy

-The key is to partner up your schedule so your week flows together more easily.
-This will keep you from running around willy-nilly instead, putting your focus on the task at hand.
+The key is to use your weekly schedule as your guide so things flow more easily.
+This will keep you from running around willy-nilly instead of putting your focus on the task at hand.

 A typical week may look like this.